Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Graded superalgebra

 meaning that the coefficient of $q^d \pi^p$ in this generating function is the dimension of the homogeneous component in degree $d \in \Z$ and parity $p \in \Z/2$.

 A {\em graded supercategory} is a category enriched in $\sVecunderline$, and a {\em graded superfunctor} is an enriched functor.
 In particular, graded superfunctors preserve degrees and parities of morphisms.
-Given graded supercategories $\cA$ and $\cB$, we use the notation $\SHOM(\cA,\cB)$ for the graded supercategory of graded superfunctors and graded {\em super}natural transformations in the sense of \cite[Ex.~1.1]{BE}.
+Given graded supercategories $\cA$ and $\cB$, we use the notation $\SHOM(\cA,\cB)$ for the graded supercategory of graded superfunctors and graded {\em super}natural transformations in the sense of \cite[Def.~1.1]{BE}.
+(The terminology ``supernatural transformation'' used here appeared earlier in \cite[Def.~2.16]{EL}; it is the appropriate notion of morphism in the $\sVec$-enriched Yoneda Lemma.)
 In particular, $\SEND(\cA) := \SHOM(\cA,\cA)$ is a strict {\em graded monoidal supercategory}; see \cite[Ex.~1.5(ii)]{BE}.
 More generally, there is a strict {\em graded 2-supercategory} $\GSCAT$ consisting of (small) graded supercategories, graded superfunctors and graded supernatural transformations; see \cite[Sec.~6]{BE}.
 For graded superfunctors $F, G:\cA \rightarrow \cB$, we denote the morphism space $\Hom_{\SHOM(\cA,\cB)}(F,G)$, that is, the graded superspace consisting of all graded supernatural transformations from $F$ to $G$, simply by $\operatorname{gsHom}(F,G)$.
 If $F=G$ we denote it by $\operatorname{gsEnd}(F)$, this being a graded superalgebra.

 For any graded supercategory $\cA$, we denote the {\em underlying ordinary category} consisting of the same objects and the morphisms that are even of degree 0 by $\underline{\cA}$.
 We will systematically write $\cong$ to denote the existence of an isomorphism that is not necessarily homogeneous, and $\simeq$ to denote the existence of an isomorphism that preserves parities and degrees.
 For example, the category $\sVecunderline$ is the underlying ordinary category of a graded monoidal supercategory $\sVec$.
 In $\sVec$, a linear map $f:V \rightarrow W$ is homogeneous of degree $d \in \Z$ and parity $p \in \Z/2$ if $f(V_{d',p'}) \subseteq W_{d+d',p+p'}$ for all $d'\in \Z, p' \in \Z/2$.
-Then an arbitrary morphism in $\sVec$ is a {\em graded linear map}, that is, a linear map with the property that it can be written as a finite sum of homogeneous linear maps of different degrees.
+Then an arbitrary morphism in $\sVec$ is a finite sum of homogeneous linear maps of different degrees.

 In fact, $\sVec$ is a {\em graded monoidal $(Q,\Pi)$-supercategory}; see \cite[Def.~1.12, Def.~6.5]{BE} for the formal definition.
 The unit object is the field $\k$ viewed as a graded superspace so that it is even in degree 0, the parity shift functor is $\Pi \k \otimes-$ where $\Pi \k$ is $\k$ in degree 0 and odd parity, and grading shift functor is $Q\k \otimes-$ where $Q \k$ is $\k$ in degree one and even parity.
 For any graded $(Q,\Pi)$-supercategory $\cV$, its underlying ordinary category is a {\em $(Q,\Pi)$-category} in the sense of \cite[Def.~6.12]{BE}.
 In fact, $\sVecunderline$ is a {\em monoidal $(Q,\Pi)$-category} in the sense of \cite[Def.~1.14, Def.~6.14]{BE}.